TonyXuQAQ/InsMapper/README.md

 The code will be released in a later stage.
 Please first check our paper and demos!

 ## Update
+- Sep/28/2023: Update the manuscript.
+More experiments are added, including the comparison between [MapTR-V2](https://github.com/hustvl/MapTR/tree/maptrv2).

-Aug/24/2023: Release more demos and the supplementary document at our [new project page](https://tonyxuqaq.github.io/InsightMapper/).
+- Aug/24/2023: Release more demos and the supplementary document at our [new project page](https://tonyxuqaq.github.io/InsightMapper/).
 Code will be released in a later stage.

-Aug/17/2023: Release paper on arxiv at [paper](https://arxiv.org/abs/2308.08543).
+- Aug/17/2023: Release paper on arxiv at [paper](https://arxiv.org/abs/2308.08543).

 ## Demo
 We visualize live demos of InsightMapper under various scenarios, with different whether and time.
 Some scenes may have complicated road intersection areas.
 Short demos are visualized with 2Hz, while long demos have 4Hz FPS.